TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Synergizes with [[#10.
 Holographic Design|Holographic Design]].
 * Even more useful than thinking about the player, is watching them play -- the more you observe, the more easily you'll be able to predict what they are going to enjoy.
+* You can apply this for aesthetics as well.

 ### 20. Pleasure
 * Think about the kinds of pleasure the game does and does not provide.